 All drone operations at the Airport must comply with FAR Part 107.
-Any person who wants to operate a drone within 5 miles of the Airport must be licensed and current to do so, and must obtain permission from the Airport Director to operate the drone.
-Any person who wants to utilize the Airport runway for the operation of a drone must comply with the Airport's drone Operating Instructions.
+Any person who wants to operate a drone on Stafford Regional Airport property must be licensed and current to do so and must obtain permission from the Airport Director.